DKMS took the UK by storm on 17 September as it hosted its first-ever virtual gala to help the fight against blood cancer and blood disorders.

-Due to the Covid-19 pandemic the annual gala was brought into people’s homes across The UK and worldwide in a specific format.
+Due to the Covid-19 pandemic, the annual gala was brought into people’s homes across the UK and worldwide in a new format.

 The evening honored Niren Chaudhary, CEO of Panera Bread, and his wife, Aditi Chaudhary as the pair shared the incredible story of their daughter Aisha Chaudhary, who passed away in 2015, but not before inspiring millions as a young author and motivational speaker.

 Guests were treated to a musical performance by multiplatinum singer-songwriter LP, who was introduced by actress Jaime King.

 LP said: “I’m very thrilled to be here for a cause that is very close to my heart.
 There are ten million DKMS registered donors worldwide, and we’d love to help them get to ten million more.”